kenljames/published/README.md

 The only explanation I really have is *anxiety*.
 And that emphasis isn't to down play the diagnosis because I know it's accurate, but it's just not useful information.
 Like I hear people say they just got diagnosed with anxiety and I imagine that means they just learned what the term *anxiety* means because it's a symptom not a fucking diagnosis...
 What the hell is causing me to feel this anxiety?

-I have zero reason saying, loudly and openly, that I am the greatest danger to the status quo on this planet alive.
+I have zero problem saying, loudly and openly, that I am the greatest danger to the status quo on this planet alive.

 So why can't I commit to a start?
 I don't know.
 I just know it's anxiety and the source is trying to keep from expressing myself.